pelias/csv-importer/README.md

 **Note:** This repository is still a work in progress

-This importer is designed to bring data into Pelias from a properly formattted CSV file.
+This importer is designed to bring data into Pelias from a properly formatted CSV file.

 It's originally based off of the [OpenAddresses importer](https://github.com/pelias/openaddresses), which also uses a CSV format.